samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 **Jared:** As you draw this gas into your lungs, you feel a chill grip you, and your bodies stiffen.
 You both have the Paralyzed condition!

 > **Saving Throws.** A saving throw is used to see whether a creature avoids or resists something.
 When the chest releases toxic gas, Phillip’s and Amy’s characters make Constitution saving throws.
 Constitution is one of the six abilities that measure creatures’ capabilities, and it has to do with health and stamina.
 When they fail their saves, the gas causes them to have the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) condition.
-See “[Conditions](#Conditions)” later in this chapter for more information.
+See "[Conditions](#Conditions)" later in this chapter for more information.

 Combat
 ------